 This course invites students to critically examine the interplay between technology and society.
 We will discuss how our interactions with technologies, including computers and the Internet, ICTs, social media, and other digital technologies, have become central for our understanding of contemporary social life.
 This course provides an overview of the sociology of technology, encompassed by various topics in which technology intersects with other areas of sociological inquiry, such as social stratification, community and networks, criminology and social control, work and labour, health and aging, and many others.
-Students will also learn various theoretical perspectives regarding the technology is influenced by the unique affordances of digital data and research methods.
+Students will also learn various theoretical perspectives regarding the technology-society relationship, as well as how our understanding of the social implications of technology is influenced by the unique affordances of digital data and research methods.
 The goal of this course is to highlight that the Internet and other technologies should not be taken for granted-they are pervasive in our day-to-day lives and are a driving force behind social change.